AnastasiiaRoch/next15-search/README.md

 # Next.js 15 Search

-This is an interactive project that features search functionality, including filtering by categories and keywords.
+This is an interactive project that includes search functionality for various entities, allowing users to filter by categories, keywords, and pagination.

 The project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app) and uses Next.js 15 with Tailwind CSS and [DummyJson](https://dummyjson.com/docs/products).

 ## Getting Started